satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Practical and psychological limitations

+It may not be practical to immediately adopt the open review process proposed in this article and it is likely that

 Example in practice

 The writing of this article was conducted in the spirit of the content